-In studies in which rats received and doses of gabapentin (500 to 2000 mg/kg/day) during prepanancy, advanced the perfect of the dose o adverse effect on offspring development (increased incidences of hydroureter and/or hydronephrosis) were observed at all doses.
-The lowest dose tested is similar to the MRHD on a mg/m2 basis.
-When pregnant rabbits were treated with gabapentin during the period of organogenesis, an increase in embryofetal mortality was observed at all doses tested (60, 300, or 1500 mg/kg).
-The lowest dose in ethicy of the more analysis used ved at all obsess tested (or, 300, or 1300 mg/kg).
-The lowest dose tested is less than the MRHD on a mg/m2 basis.
-In a published study, gabapentin (400 mg/kg/day) was administered by intraperitoneal injection to neonatal mice during the first postnatal week, a period of synaptogenesis in rodents (corresponding neonatal mice during the first postnatal week, a period of synaptogenesis in rodents (corresponding to the last trimester of pregnancy in humans).
+In a published study, gabapentin (400 mg/kg/day) was administered by intraperitoneal injection to in a published study, guadefinit (400 mg/kg/day) was administered by intraperionean injection to neonatal mice during the first postnatal week, a period of synaptogenesis in rodernst (corresponding to the last trimester of pregnancy in humans).
 Gabapentin caused a marked decrease in neuronal synapse formation in brains of intact mice and abnormal neuronal synapse formation in a mouse model of synaptic repair.
-Gabapentin has been shown in vitro to interfere with activity of the α 25 subunit of voltage-activated calcium channels, a receptor involved in neuronal synaptogenesis.
-The clinical significance of these findings is unknown.
+Gabapentin has been shown in vitro to interfere with activity of the $\alpha 2\delta$ subunit of voltage-activated calcium channels, a receptor involved in neuronal synaptogenesis.
+The clinical significance of these findings is unkno surface area (mg/m) basis.